HCBrooks-lab/Movie-Project/README.md

 # IMDb Movie Ratings Analysis

-This projecct explores trends in movie ratings using the [IDMb 5000 Movie Dataset](https://www.kaggle.com/datasets/carolzhangdc/imdb-5000-movie-dataset).
+This project explores trends in movie ratings using the [IMDb 5000 Movie Dataset](https://www.kaggle.com/datasets/carolzhangdc/imdb-5000-movie-dataset).
 The goal is to uncover insights into what affects a movie's rating, such as genre, duration, or release year.

 ![Top 10 IMDb Movies](top_movies.png)